codewithrajranjan/coding-interview-prepration/TreeTraversal.md

 * visit the root node
 * visit the right tree

+* After writing full in order traversal the root is printed in the middle

 #### Uses of In-order traversal

 * inorder traversal of binary search tree gives nodes in non-decreasing order